mncinnovation/mnc-identifiersdk-android/README.md

 ```

 ## Customize Detection Sequence
-Default detection sequence is HOLD_STILL > BLINK > OPEN_MOUTH> SMILE > SHAKE_HEAD.
+Default detection sequence is HOLD_STILL > BLINK > OPEN_MOUTH > SHAKE_HEAD > SMILE.
 You can cutomize detection sequence using following method

 ```kotlin
 //the first boolean value indicates if the given detection sequence should be shuffled.